About the Artist

 Adolph Gottlieb, a retrospective exhibition organized jointly by the Whitney Museum of American Art and the Solomon R. Guggenheim Museum, opens at both museums in New York City simultaneously on February 13, 1968, the first and only time this has occurred.
 The exhibition consists of 124 paintings from 1941–1967 and is on view at both museums from February 14–March 31, 1968.
 The exhibition later travels to the Corcoran Gallery of Art in Washington, DC, and the Rose Art Museum, Waltham, Massachusetts.
 “A Dialogue with Adolph Gottlieb”, a conversation between the artist and Lawrence Alloway, takes place at the Whitney Museum of American Art, New York, on February 15.
 Read more about this major retrospective here.

 The opening event for the Gottlieb retrospective exhibition at the Corcoran Gallery venue is the Corcoran Ball, held under the patronage of the First Lady, Lady Bird Johnson, on April 26.
-In May, a “Dialogue” between Andrew Hudson and Adolph Gottlieb takes place at the Corcoran Gallery in Washington, DC.
-He is also interviewed by Jeanne Marshall for “Voice of America” in connection with the exhibition.

 Gottlieb begins to make sculptures this year.
 He creates ten small maquettes in painted cardboard and twenty larger sculptures in painted steel or aluminum.
 He collaborates with Charles Slatkin to create his first tapestry, Burst (1968).
-The same year, Gottlieb collaborates with Gloria Ross, Edward Fields, and the Nazareth Workshop in Israel to create four additional tapestries.
+The same year, Gottlieb collaborates with Gloria F. Ross, Edward Fields, and the Nazareth Workshop to create four additional tapestries.

 1968+-+Gottlieb+retrospective+at+Guggenheim+and+Whitney+museums+New+York.jpg